9 Landscaping Ideas for a Small Front Yard

 photo of a landscape house

-Reintroduce your home to the neighborhood and elevate its curb appeal with these landscaping ideas for a small front yard.
+Reintroduce your home to the neighborhood and elevate its curb appeal with these small front yard landscaping ideas.
 From border plants to flower beds and everything in between, we’ve got the inspiration you need to bring a large helping of style and sophistication to your small streetside landscape.

 1. Update Your Entryway

-Bonus: Fire pits are one of the most affordable hardscaping options to add to a small front yard.
+Pro tip: Fire pits are one of the most affordable hardscaping options to add to a small yard.
 And many types are easy to DIY, too.
+But before taking on the cost of installing a fire pit, check local regulations and safety guidelines.

 2. Select the Right Trees